Jason Bell (American football): Personal life

 After his retirement from the NFL, he transitioned into private wealth management.
 He joined Masters Private Client Group, where he is currently a partner, specializing in professional athletes and entertainers and their unique financial needs.
-He has been noted as one of the “Top 37 Football Players on Wall Street” by Business Insider.
+He has been noted as one of the "Top 37 Football Players on Wall Street" by Business Insider.

 In addition to his business work, he currently works as an NFL pundit, working alongside Osi Umenyiora, originally for the BBC's coverage of the league on their preview and highlights shows.
 As of 2022 the show has moved to ITV.
 ITV axed the show ahead of the 2024 season.
 Also in 2022 Bell became part of the NFL coverage on Sky Sports, covering their live Sunday games in-studio.

 Bell dated Nadine Coyle from British girl group Girls Aloud in 2008, and they were engaged at one point but later separated.
-They reunited sometime in 2013, with Nadine announcing her pregnancy in August that year.
+They reunited sometime in 2013, with Coyle announcing her pregnancy in August that year.
 She gave birth to their daughter, Anaíya, in early 2014.
-The couple split in 2019 but still remain friends.
+The couple reportedly separated in 2019 "due to their increasingly distanced lives", as Bell remained in the United States when Coyle returned to Northern Ireland in 2015, but remained friends.
+By March 2021, the two were living together in Northern Ireland to allow Bell to co-parent Anaíya during the COVID-19 pandemic.

 The start of Fyre: The Greatest Party That Never Happened shows Bell involved in the promotion of 2017's failed Fyre Festival with Billy McFarland.

 On September 1, 2020, it was announced that Bell would be a contestant on season 18 of the British TV dancing contest Strictly Come Dancing, the originator of the global Dancing with the Stars franchise.
 He was partnered with Luba Mushtuk.
 In week three he was in the dance-off against Nicola Adams and Katya Jones and lost, therefore leaving the show.
 In November 2022, Bell competed as a contestant on The Chase Celebrity Special.